energietransitie/twomes-temp-monitor-hardware/README.md

 * [Credits](#credits)

 ## General info
-This repository contains the common hardware designs, such as [schematics](./pcb/Output_Files/SCH/TwomesSensor.pdf) and board layout files for both the Twomes Room Monitor and Twomes Boiler Monitor hardware.
+This repository contains the the source files and fabrication files of the hardware designs of theTwomes Room Monitor and Twomes Boiler Monitor pcb and its enclosure.
+It also includes a `docs` folder with recent printouts of the [schematics](./docs/twomes-temp-monitor-hardware-sch.pdf) and [PCB layout](./docs/twomes-temp-monitor-hardware-pcb.pdf).

 For the associated firmwware that you can run on this hardware, please see the following repositories:
 * [twomes-twomes-room-monitor-firmware](https://github.com/energietransitie/twomes-room-monitor-firmware);